matthew-brett/ds-pxe/README.md

 year.
 Although the laptop is too slow to run Windows, the Lubuntu install makes it usable for the work they need to do for my data science classes.

-The system runs on my office desktop.
-Luckily that has two network ports, so I can run the install system services such as DHCP on a private internal network.
+The install system runs on my office desktop.
+Luckily that has two Ethernet ports, so it is easy to run the install system services such as DHCP on a private internal network.

-I plug the laptops into Ethernet ports on a switch on my desk, and boot from the LAN.
-After about an hour, the laptop has a complete Lubuntu install, with all updates, and a fresh copy of RStudio, with the libraries needed for R Notebooks.
+I plug the laptops into Ethernet ports on a switch on my desk, that is connected to my desktop, and boot the laptop from the LAN.
+After about an hour, the laptop has a complete custom Lubuntu install, with all updates, and a fresh copy of RStudio, with the libraries needed for R Notebooks.
 In due course I'll add more installs, but this is now just a question of extending a bash script `post_install.sh`, in this framework.

 My desktop acts as a proxy server for the installs, so it caches Ubuntu packages as the installer downloads them from the Ubuntu servers.
 This means